 The answer is obvious – if you are too lazy or too old to climb to the loft or the second-floor using steep ladders of stairs.

-Clerestory feature (the windows on the top) make the interior more spacious and fill it with light.
-Anita small cabin plans would be a good choice for a vacation home or a small get-away cabin to build on vacant land.
+Clerestory windows make the interior more spacious and fill it with light.
+Anita’s small cabin plans with a clerestory roof would be a good choice for a vacation home or a small get-away cabin to build on vacant land.
 You can’t go wrong with a roof over your head for $7,300.

 Building a small cabin like Anita on your own land is very realistic.
 All you need is a clear step-by-step guide plus materials.
 Outsourcing the construction process should not be that expensive either if you are not a DIYer at heart.